-From Figure 28, a single micro-reflection level of -18 dBc results in an amplitude ripple of 2.2 dB and a -25 dBc micro-reflection results in an amplitude ripple of 1 dB.
+As seen from Figure 29, a single micro-reflection level of -18 dBc results in an amplitude ripple of 2.2 dB and a -25 dBc micro-reflection results in an amplitude ripple of 1 dB.
 See Micro-reflection Calculator in Appendix IV for more information on converting ripple to relative micro-reflection levels.